fachwerk-dev/lib/docs/components/f-three.md

 First, let's create a scene with `<f-three>` component.
 Then let's add `<f-three-mesh>` with `geometry` and `material` props.

-Use the mouse or pointer to adjust the rotation of the scene.
+> <Icon name="hand-finger" /> Use the mouse or pointer to adjust the rotation of the scene.

 ```md
 <script setup>